skylime/vagrant-zone/README.md

 Thanks to [Steve Wills](https://github.com/swills)'s work, now you can convert a VirtualBox box to a bhyve one with [vagrant-mutate](https://github.com/sciurus/vagrant-mutate).

+The plan is to incorporate the above code to allow people to import existing virtualbox boxes from vagrant cloud (and local installations) and automatically convert them to bhyve.

 ### Run the box

 After a box is created, you should create another Vagrantfile.